Color Profiles part 2: The pitfalls

 Figure 5.
 Three greens: sRGB, AdobeRGB and ProPhotoRGB

 The general advice for images going to the web is: use sRGB.
-This has nothing to do with low quality monitors not supporting much more than sRGB, but with browsers not being reliable to understand and honor color profiles.
-Guess what happens when an AdobeRGB-coded image is interpreted as sRGB?
-Right: dull colors.
-The viewer sees inferior quality images and will blame the author for uploading rubbish.
+The image may be presented on a poor quality monitor not supporting much more than sRGB; or in a browser not being reliable to understand and honor color profiles.
+In any case, the viewer sees inferior quality images and will blame the author for uploading rubbish.
 No one wants that, right?